 The wedding-industrial complex will give your fiancée’ seven pages of rituals you must follow on the “sequence of dances” (bride/groom, father/daughter, etc.).
 If you can get away with it, skip this and have the obligatory dances at the tail of your first dance.

 If she insists, however, you can easily broker a compromise.
 Begin with something upbeat that gets the crowd shaking (back to the merengue example) and then, once everyone’s relaxed, briefly slow the tempo for the Ceremonial Dances.
 Bonus: slotting the father/daughter dance after the faster kick-off will make it even more poignant, as it’s less expected and less cliché.

 Whether you realize it or not, you are providing the wedding its character, energy, and overall ambiance.
 Your first dance is not your last dance.

 10. Vet the Lyrics

 Remember that episode of Arrested Development, when Michael and his niece sing a duet of “Afternoon Delight?”
 They think it’s a nice, sweet family song.
-Then, as they’re singing, they realize to their horror that they’re cooing about having a quickie with each other. (“Thinkin' of you's workin' up my appetite” and “The thought of lovin' you is getting so exciting.”)
-So actually listen to the lyrics, double-check here, and avoid anything like "Gold Digger” or "Every Breath You Take,” unless the theme for your wedding is "Stalker."
+Then, as they’re singing, they realize to their horror that they’re cooing about having a quickie with each other. (“Thinkin’ of you’s workin’ up my appetite” and “The thought of lovin’ you is getting so exciting.”)
+So actually listen to the lyrics, double-check here, and avoid anything like “Gold Digger” or “Every Breath You Take.”
 For more songs to avoid, check out our Do Not Play List.

 Your next obligation in the wedding planning: arranging for transportation.
 (Fun, we know.)